chasse20/Unity/README.md

 # Unity
-Custom Unity Framework in C#
+Custom game framework for Unity3D; written in C#.

-Also includes custom-built systems with their own namespaces and folders:
+Also includes custom-built sub-systems with their own namespaces and folders:
 * **CameraManager/**: dynamic Camera Manager for Split-Screen and VR
-* **DialogueSystem/**: modular, branching dialogue system
+* **DialogueSystem/**: modular, branching dialogue system with conditon statements
 * **InputManager/**: modular input system for PC, mobile and VR support as well as touch simulation via mouse
-* **Misc/**: various custom components, tools, widgets and utilities
+* **Misc/**: various custom components, tools, widgets, collision algorithms and utilities
 * **Serialization/**: componentized serialization and deserialization system
-* **Tweening/**: high-performance tweening engine
+* **Tweening/**: high-performance tweening engine because I got bored of LeanTween